survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 If you build the application (`npm run build`), you should find _another/index.html_.
 Based on the generated code, you can make the following observations:

 - It's clear how to add more pages to the setup.
 - The generated assets are directly below the build root.
-The pages are an exception as those are handled by `HtmlWebpackPlugin`, but they still point to the assets below the root.
+The pages are an exception as those are handled by `MiniHtmlWebpackPlugin`.
 It would be possible to add more abstraction in the form of _webpack.page.js_ and manage the paths by exposing a function that accepts page configuration.
 - Records should be written separately per each page in files of their own.
-Currently, the configuration that writes the last wins.
+Currently, the last configuration wins.
 The above solution would allow solving this.
 - Processes like linting and cleaning run twice now.
 The _Targets_ chapter discussed potential solutions to that problem.

 The approach can be pushed in another direction by dropping the multi-compiler mode.
 Even though it's slower to process this kind of build, it enables code sharing and the implementation of shells.
 The first step towards a shell setup is to rework the configuration so that it picks up the code shared between the pages.